Azathothas/Stars/README.md

 - [Eun/sshkeys](https://github.com/Eun/sshkeys) – Get all ssh public keys of a ssh server
 - [FalconForceTeam/FalconHound](https://github.com/FalconForceTeam/FalconHound) – FalconHound is a blue team multi-tool.
 It allows you to utilize and enhance the power of BloodHound in a more automated fashion.
 It is designed to be used in conjunction with a SIEM or other log aggregation tool.
 - [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) – A simple zero-config tool to make locally trusted development certificates with any names you'd like.
+- [FiloSottile/sunlight](https://github.com/FiloSottile/sunlight) – A Certificate Transparency log implementation and monitoring API designed for scalability, ease of operation, and reduced cost.
 - [Forest33/warthog](https://github.com/Forest33/warthog) – Cross platform gRPC GUI client
 - [Foxboron/sbctl](https://github.com/Foxboron/sbctl) – :computer: :lock: :key: Secure Boot key manager
 - [FyshOS/fynedesk](https://github.com/FyshOS/fynedesk) – A full desktop environment for Linux/Unix using Fyne